ASM Event Grant

 Event Grant Logistics

 RSOs have some options in how ASM and UW facilitate payment of the awarded grant categories.
-Below are documents that outline some of those options, per award category.
+Below are documents that outline some of those options, per award category. *We will have limited payment options for some of the categories below*

 Need something else covered that the ASM Event Grant cannot or did not fund?
 There are many other event grants for RSOs available within both the Division of Student Life and UW-Madison.
 Click the button to the right to learn more.

-Event Grant Forms
+Event Grant Materials

 The grant forms listed to the right are designed to help guide you through payment processes and general management of your grant.
 Depending on your grant situation, you may need to use all the forms to the right, or only one (the survey is a grant requirement).

-Grant Drop-Off Coversheet
+Grant Materials Drop-Off Coversheet

 This form is required to be completed as a coversheet for any grant materials you are dropping off at the ASM Front Desk.
 There are copies of this form at the front desk and a digital copy here.